dmbarbour/glas/docs/GlasApps.md

 * **tcp:TcpOp** - namespace for TCP operations
   * **l:ListenerOp** - namespace for TCP listener operations.
-    * **create:(port?Port, addr?Addr, as:ListenerRef)** - Create a new ListenerRef.
-Return unit.
-Whether listener is successfully created is observable via 'state' a short while after the request is committed.
+    * **create:(port?Port, addr?Addr)** - Listen for TCP connections.
+Returns a ListenerRef.
+The OS operation is deferred until after the current transaction commits; see 'status'.
       * *port* - indicates which local TCP port to bind.
 If omitted, OS chooses port.
       * *addr* - indicates which local network cards or ethernet interfaces to bind.
 Can be a string or bitstring.
 If omitted, attempts to bind all interfaces.
-    * **accept:(from:ListenerRef, as:TcpRef)** - Receive an incoming connection, and bind the new connection to the specified TcpRef.
+    * **accept:(from:ListenerRef)** - Receive an incoming connection, and return a TcpRef.
 This operation will fail if there is no pending connection.
     * **status:ListenerRef** ~ same as file status
     * **info:ListenerRef** - For active listener, returns a list of local `(port:Port, addr:Addr)` pairs for that are being listened on.
 Fails in case of 'init' or 'error' status.
     * **close:ListenerRef** - Release listener reference and associated resources.
-    * **ref:list** - returns list of open listener refs
-    * **ref:move:(from:ListenerRef, to:ListenerRef)** - reorganize references.
-Cannot move to an open ref.
-  * **connect:(dst:(port:Port, addr:Addr), src?(port?Port, addr?Addr), as:TcpRef)** - Create a new connection to a remote TCP port.
-Fails if TcpRef is already in use, otherwise returns unit.
-Whether the connection is successful is observable via 'state' a short while after the request is committed.
-Destination port and address must be specified, but source port and address are usually unspecified and determined dynamically by the OS.
+  * **connect:(dst:(port:Port, addr:Addr), src?(port?Port, addr?Addr))** - Create a new connection to a remote TCP port.
+Returns a TcpRef.
+The connection may fail, but it will only be visible in a future transaction; use 'status' to verify successful connection.
+If 'src' is omitted, it can be dynamically determined.
-  * **read:(from:TcpRef, count:N)** - read 1 to N bytes, limited by available data, returned as a list.
+  * **read:(from:TcpRef, count:N, exact?)** - read 1 to N bytes, limited by available data, returned as a list.
 Fails if no bytes are available - see 'status' to diagnose error vs. end of input.
   * **write:(to:TcpRef, data:Binary)** - write binary data to the TCP connection.
 The binary is represented by a list of bytes.
 Use 'busy' status for heuristic pushback.
   * **limit:(of:Ref, cap:Count)** - fails if number of bytes pending in the write buffer is greater than Count or if connection is closed, otherwise succeeds returning unit.
 Not necessarily accurate or precise.
 This method is useful for pushback, to limit a writer that is faster than a remote reader.
   * **status:TcpRef** ~ same as file status
   * **info:TcpRef** - Returns a `(dst:(port, addr), src:(port, addr))` pair after TCP connection is active.
 May fail in some cases (e.g. 'init' or 'error' status).
   * **close:TcpRef**
-  * **ref:list** - returns list of open TCP refs
-  * **ref:move:(from:TcpRef, to:TcpRef)** - reorganize TCP refs.
-Fails if 'to' ref is in use.

 * **udp:UdpOp** - namespace for UDP operations.
 UDP messages use `(port, addr, data)` triples, with port and address refering to the remote endpoint.
-  * **connect:(port?Port, addr?Addr, as:UdpRef)** - Bind a local UDP port, potentially across multiple ethernet interfaces.
-Fails if UdpRef is already in use, otherwise returns unit.
-Whether binding is successful is observable via 'state' after the request is committed.
-Options:
+  * **connect:(port?Port, addr?Addr)** - Return a UdpRef.
+This doesn't wait on the OS, so view 'status' in future transactions to determine whether there are problems with the connection.
-    * *port* - normally included to determine which port to bind, but may be left to dynamic allocation.
+    * *port* - normally a small natural number specifying which port to bind, but may be left to dynamic allocation.
-    * *addr* - indicates which local ethernet interfaces to bind; if unspecified, attempts to binds all interfaces.
+    * *addr* - normally indicates which ethernet interface and IP address to bind; if unspecified, attempts to binds all interfaces.
   * **read:(from:UdpRef)** - returns the next available UDP message value.
   * **write(to:UdpRef, data:Message)** - output a UDP message.
 Message uses same `(port, addr, data)` record as messages read.
 Returns unit, and buffers message to send upon commit.
   * **status:UdpRef** ~ same as file status
   * **info:UdpRef** - Returns a list of `(port:Port, addr:Addr)` pairs for the local endpoint.
   * **close:UdpRef** - Return reference to unused state, releasing system resources.
-  * **ref:list** - returns list of open UDP refs.
-  * **ref:move:(from:UdpRef, to:UdpRef)** - reorganize UDP refs.
-Fails if 'to' ref is in use.

 A port is a fixed-width 16-bit number.
 An addr is a fixed-width 32-bit or 128-bit bitstring (IPv4 or IPv6) or a text string such as "www.example.com" or "192.168.1.42" or "2001:db8::2:1".
 Later, I might add a dedicated API for DNS lookup, or perhaps for 'raw' Ethernet.